quixio/quix-docs/docs/platform/tutorials/data-science/4-train.md

 ## Limited data set

 You've already read about the limitations of the free Visual Crossing API.
-Namely, that it only allows requests for new data  1000 times per day and so the Quix Code Sample only requests data very 2 minutes, therefore at this point in the tutorial you may have a limited data set.
+Namely, that it only enables requests for new data  1000 times per day and so the Quix Code Sample only requests data very 2 minutes, therefore at this point in the tutorial you may have a limited data set.

 Continue following the tutorial to see how to access the accumulated historical data, however, after a few hours you will have more data to examine at which time you can repeat the steps again.